Official Rules for the arbitration of the commencing of "Crazy Golf" on

 the group that golfer participated in, that golfer shall become the

-"Loser" for the Fifteenth of October, in the year Two Thousand and Three.
+"Loser" for the Fifteenth of October, in the year Two Thousand and

 IV.
 Return shots